avarshney15/RecipesandRatings/README.md

   frameborder="0"
   style="width: 100%; height: 100%; min-width: 700px; min-height: 450px;"
 ></iframe>
-Based on the p-value calculated 0.0, we have to reject the null hypothesis proving that the values of missingness of ratings does depend on the number of steps
+Based on the p-value calculated 0.0, we have to reject the null hypothesis proving that the values of missingness of ratings does depend on the number of steps.

 #### Impact of Minutes on Missingness of Rating
 We will now run a permutation test to analyze whether the missingness of the 'rating' column depends on 'minutes' which is the total number of minutes taken to make the recipe.